 If you’re flexible on location: You can search for flights by country instead of city — the “United States” to “Thailand”, for example.
 If you were planning on starting your travels in Ching Mai, but discover it’s $200 cheaper to fly to Bangkok, it most likely won’t make all that much difference to your trip.
 You can also use Kiwi.com to search for flights to “anywhere” if you’re open to heading anywhere, and Adioso lets you search for flights to “somewhere warm”.

 If you’re flexible on dates: Sites like Kiwi.com give you the option of searching for prices over an entire month or more.
 If you’re not fussed about what time of year you want togo away, you’ll be able to easily pick the cheapest date to fly.

 If you’re flexible on airports: Last month, I saved $80 on a flight by flying into an airport on the outskirts of Berlin rather than the one close to the city centre.
 That’s why you should be open to flying into the airports for low-cost carriers — even though they’re usually further away from the city, you’ll often be able to score a cheaper price.

 If you’re hunting for a bargain, don’t settle on the very first price you find!
 Instead, you should aim to check several flight aggregators, as some of them show deals the others haven’t picked up on.

-Skyscanner is my favourite flight comparison site and where I always head to first.
+Kiwi.com is my favourite flight comparison site and where I always head to first.
 It nearly always ends up finding the cheapest fares.
 I love the fact that you can search by country instead of city and across an entire month instead of a few days.
-One of Skyscanner’s most useful features is the ability to search for “everywhere” as a destination — great for if you’re not sure where to go next or are desperate to set off somewhere affordable for a quick trip.
+One of Kiwi’s most useful features is the ability to search for “anywhere” as a destination — great for if you’re not sure where to go next or are desperate to set off somewhere affordable for a quick trip.

 If neither of those give me the price I’m looking for, next up on my list are: